snnjana/quickmath/README.md

    To open the app on the web, run the following command on a separate terminal.
 The app will open on http://localhost:8081.

         npm run web
-   This app is also compatible on iOS.
+   This app is also compatible with iOS.
 To open it on iOS (Xcode & Simulator required), run the following       command:

         npm run ios